barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 date: "2018-06-24 12:08"
 ---

-*JOke, something that seems obvious.* If this seems obvious to you, congratulations!
+Wearing shorts in november will not induce summer.
+If this seems obvious to you, congratulations!
 The neural network within your head is able to do something most artificial neural networks are not capable of: causal reasoning.
-Causality and artificial intelligence have recently sparked some interest in the machine learning community by a new book by Judea Pearl: 'The Book of Why: The New Science of Cause and Effect'.
+Causality and artificial intelligence have recently sparked some interest in the machine learning community by a new book by Judea Pearl: '[The Book of Why: The New Science of Cause and Effect](https://www.goodreads.com/book/show/36518232-the-book-of-why)'.
 I really like these kinds of books.
 As a computer scientist, Pearl talks about statistical tools which allow us to answer difficult questions ('will this drug have an effect?'), but as a philosopher he makes us wonder what it means to be human equipped with the intelligence to ponder about hypothetical situations.
 In this post I will attempt to organize the main ideas of The Book of Why in my own research sphere.

 ## What machine learning can and cannot do